 Alila Moments Beach Bar

-Neighboring Potato Head Beach Club, we walk down the beach to Alila Moments’ Beach Bar.
+We walk down the beach to the neighboring Alila Moments’ Beach Bar.
 Choosing a group of bean bags facing the ocean, we are welcomed with a happy hour menu (featuring a buy one get one free Moscow Mule), clean towels, and complimentary snacks.

 La Plancha Beach Bar & Restaurant

-Around 3:00pm, the beach in front of La Plancha begins transforming into a colorful, beanbag paradise, and we are on of the first to claim a bean bag when seating opens at 4:00.
+Around 3:00pm, the beach in front of La Plancha begins transforming into a colorful, beanbag paradise, and we are one of the first to claim bean bags when seating opens at 4:00pm.

 Traveling Gingerbread Note: Our beach walk was inspired by the Lonely Planet Pocket Bali 4km Beach Walk: Batubelig to Pererenan Beach.
 We didn’t encounter any issues with high tide on our beach walk, but in some other areas in Bali the beach is hidden by the ocean until the afternoon.